 Now we’re going to sew the straps.
 Pin one of the strap fronts (the slightly smaller strap piece) to one of the strap backs at the shoulder seam.
 Sew at 1/2” (12 mm) seam allowance and press open.

-Fold the strap in half the long way, wrong sides together, and pin down the long open end.
+Fold the strap in half the long way, right sides together, and pin down the long open end.
 Sew at 1/2” (12 mm) seam allowance.

 Now we’re going to flip the strap right side out and press it flat.

 Let’s do the same with the other strap.

 Taking one of the straps and one of the bodice fronts, we’re going to pin the strap to the right side of the bodice at the shoulder edge, lining up the strap with the notch.
 Sew the strap at 1/2” (12 mm) seam allowance.

 Flip the strap up and press the seam allowance down towards the bodice.
 The rest of the seam allowance will start to fold over—this is good.
 Going along the armscye and down the neckline, fold over the seam allowance at the staystitching line and press down.
 Clip into the curve to get it to lie flat.